-Each component of the product might go through its own waterfall-type development methodology, with analysis, design, development and testing, but the point of agile is to keep producing working deliverables throughout the entire project.
+Each component of the product might go through its own waterfall-type development methodology, with analysis, design, development and testing, but the point of agile software is to keep producing working deliverables throughout the entire project.
 This allows the customer or product owner to review throughout product development, rather than only at each stage gate.

-Agile is more of a way of working than a project management technique.
+Agile development is more of a way of working than a project management technique.
 Elements of an agile methodology include:

 - ‘Backlog’ – a prioritized list of components of the final product that need to be produced.

 - ‘Sprints’ – the duration of time (usually a couple of weeks) dedicated to working on each component from the backlog.

 - ‘Standups’ – the (usually daily) opportunity that product owners and team leaders have to receive updates from members of the development team on the current status of each of their sprints.